-If damage is minor, bus and other transportation would proceed as normal.
-If damage is severe, buses would not run and families must pick up children at school.
-A controlled release will be set-up at each school site to allow parents to be reunified with their student.
+If damage is minor, buses and other transportation may proceed as normal.
+If damage is severe, buses cannot run and families must pick up children at school or at the designated reunification location.
+A controlled release may be set-up at each school site to allow parents to be reunified with their student.
 Parent/Guardians should keep in mind that reunification is a process that protects both the safety of the students and provides for an accountable change of custody from the school to a recognized custodial parent or guardian.
-Parent/Guardians can expect the reunification process will take several hours.
+Parent/Guardians can expect the reunification process to take several hours.
 We ask that parent/guardians have identification readily available when picking up students.
 Students will not be allowed to re-enter buildings until they have been inspected by a damage assessment team.

 Family Reunification Plan

-Parent/Guardians are expected to pick students up from school as soon possible.
 All PPS families should have a family reunification plan that includes how and who will pick up students in the event of a large disaster.
-When a parent/guardian can't immediately get to the school site the family plan should have pre-identified individuals who can pick up the student and those persons must be on the emergency contact list.
-Otherwise, the school will hold students until parents can pick up their child.
+Parent/Guardians are expected to pick up students at school or at the reunification location as soon as possible.
+When a parent/guardian cannot immediately get to the school site or designated reunification location the family plan should have pre-identified individuals who can pick up the student and those persons must be on the emergency contact list.
+If not listed as a designated emergency contact, the school will hold students until parents can pick up their child.

 Plan your route to school using Portland Maps.
-The new Portland Maps can help you identify your route to pickup your students post disaster.
+Portland Maps can help you identify your route to pick up your students post disaster.
 The maps contain FEMA information on hazards and other public safety resources.